Skyemou5/Pysoma/README.md

 - refactor to properly serialize data with yaml and only use env files for enviornments
 - Implement unit testing
 - Implement project scanning
+- refactor print statements for an actual logging system

 # Future goals
 - add support for game projects with unity and unreal and possibly godot